World of Van Vliet

 Textual presentation organized by generation, starting with the oldest generation.
 Things can get confusing pretty quick, so keep also an eye on the number in front of a persons name.

-top prev next bottom Information on Family Tree Places and Historic Events(31-Jan-2008)
+top prev next bottom Information on Family Tree Places and Historic Events(2-Mar-2013)

 Interesting information and history of some places mentioned in the above family trees.
 Mind you, this will not be a rundown of all the places in the family trees.
 Here I try to record little know facts and history of certain places, especially places that don't exist anymore as a municipality.
 No doubt, over time this list will grow, and if you happen to have information (personal knowledge, internet link) then please get in touch with us.